See the Libraries' COVID-19 page for the latest updates on library services.

 - Use the Digital Delivery request option in Franklin to get electronic delivery of an article or chapter from Penn materials

 - Use Interlibrary Loan to request electronic delivery of scans from materials not owned by Penn

 Need a DVD or a music CD?

 Need something only available on microfilm or another microtext format?

 - Check the Franklin catalog first - Penn has a large collection of material in microtext format

 - If we own it, you can view and make copies of the material in the Van Pelt Microtext area next to Circulation or request a scanned copy of something under 50 pages through Scan and Deliver

-- Use Interlibrary Loan to request a loan or a scan for items currently unavailable in the Penn collections
+- When it becomes available, use Interlibrary Loan to request a loan or a scan for items currently unavailable in the Penn collections